With Monuments, an Indie Theater Tries to Disrupt Traditional Distribution

 Or as Newell explains it: “The way I try to make films, being in Chicago, not in L.A. or New York where all the ‘industry’ is, you do just have to make it.”

-Blockbusters chased may smaller films out of multiplexes years if not decades before COVID-19 shut down theaters across the country.
+Blockbusters chased many smaller films out of multiplexes years if not decades before COVID-19 shut down theaters across the country.
 While indie films may have thrived in 1990s arthouse theaters (even if it didn’t feel like it at the time), some of the greatest indie filmmakers of the era have been lured to blockbusters, prestige cable or streaming television.

 Newell has gone the Netflix route before: His last film, the 2017 documentary 42 Grams, streamed on the platform.
 But when it came time to finance Monuments, he and producer Angie Gaffney went out in search of their own funding.